safenetwork/safenetwork.org/community.md

 title: Community
 ---

+## Getting started

+The most important community resources for those new to the SAFE Network are:

+- The [SAFE Network Forum](https://safenetforum.org), the main discussion forum of the SAFE Network community.
+- [maidsafe.net](https://maidsafe.net), the website of MaidSafe, a Scottish company that has been working on designing and implementing the SAFE Network since 2006.

 ## News

 The best way to follow the progress is to read the MaidSafe Dev Updates, which are published every week (usually on Tuesdays) in [#updates](https://safenetforum.org/c/development/updates).<br>